![]() |

 Vision

-Our vision is to improve student outcomes and access through increasing the thoughtful integration of high quality, open educational resources into teaching and learning across the Kansas Board of Regents system.
+Our vision is to improve student outcomes and access by increasing the thoughtful integration of high quality, open educational resources into teaching and learning across the Kansas Board of Regents system.

 2024-25 Members of the Open Up Learning Kansas Steering Committee: